 Reuse water – Redirect your washing machine water to the lawn.
 Use water that you soaked clothes in in the washing machine as well.
 Use water you cook veggies in on the garden or in soup as part of stock.
 Rethink how you are using water and see ways you can reuse it.
 Years ago, I had 2 kids and 3 adults living in a house and we used less water than the average 1 person household in Sydney.

 We have a fuel efficient car, walk when we can, combine errands so it is one trip instead of five, sometimes we carpool or arrange lifts.
-We use public transport when needed and especially when travelling.
+We use public transport when needed and especially when traveling.
 Uber has been brilliant (although it’s not here in Canberra, yet) and in a pinch, I have offered money to friends I know are available but struggling who would give me a lift no problems, but might not be able to afford the petrol.
 It is cheaper than a taxi and helps them out too.
 Use the code kyliet591ue and get a free ride if you want to try it.

 Look at your options – It might be more economical for you to live without a car than it is to keep it.
 Maintenance, petrol, insurance and eventual replacement all add up very quickly.
 It is thousands of dollars a year.